TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 ### Approach 1: Brute Force Approach (Linear Search)

 **Idea:**
-- Try every number from 1 to x and check the last i such that i*i â‰¤ x.
+- Try every number from 1 to x and check the last i such that i*i ≤ x.

 **Steps:**
-- Loop from i=1 to i*i â‰¤ x.
+- Loop from i=1 to i*i ≤ x.
 - Track the last valid number.
 - Return it.